A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Appendix: Formal Specification

 A workflow is \textbf{invalid} if any step fails a type check or a guard.
 The four hard constraints are guards in this sense: not rules a user must remember, but checks that reject invalid workflows at call time.

 \textbf{Note on evaluate guard.} The guard on \texttt{evaluate} rejects test-tagged data; it accepts train and valid partitions.
 Evaluating on training data is legitimate (train-vs-valid score comparison for overfitting diagnosis).
 The guard prevents test data from entering the iterate cycle: if \texttt{evaluate} accepted test data, the practitioner could iterate on test-set feedback, which is structurally equivalent to training on the test set.
-The \texttt{assess} primitive is the only path for test data.
 This is a design decision: \texttt{evaluate} is the practice exam (repeatable, on validation data); \texttt{assess} is the final exam (terminal, on test data).